xdrpp/stc/README.md

 # Building `stc`

-To compile the program, you need `stringer`, `goyacc` and the Go `crypto/e25519` library installed.
+To compile the program, you need `stringer`, `goyacc` and the Go extra `crypto` library installed.
 If you don't already have these installed, run the following command:

-    go get -u golang.org/x/crypto/ed25519 golang.org/x/tools/cmd/goyacc golang.org/x/tools/cmd/stringer
+    make build-depend

-That will place the tools under `$GOPATH` or `$HOME/go` by default.
-With these dependencies in place, just run:
+That will install these build dependencies under `$GOPATH` or `$HOME/go` by default.
+Once these dependencies are place, just run:

     make